There are two ways to practice the Feldenkrais Method: Awareness Through Movement® and Functional Integration®.

 Awareness Through Movement (or ATM) can be done either as a group or one-on-one setting.
 A practitioner talks students through a series of movement sequences and guide their attentions throughout

 the lesson to improve their self-awareness.
-The intention is to involve one's sensing, thinking, feeling and imagination to explore and discover the easiest and smoothest way to move and
+The lesson invites involving one's sensing, thinking, feeling and imagination to explore and discover the easiest and most effective way to move and

 Each lesson is framed around a particular function, or components thereof.
-Here are a few examples of the themes and movement repertoire that can be found in over 1,000 different movement lessons.
+Here are a few examples of the themes and movement repertoire that can be found in over 1,000 varieties of movement lessons.

 A lesson can be simple or complex—even puzzle-like.

-Lessons are designed to work within each student's individual ability.
-In this way, the Feldenrkais method can help people of all ages and levels, ranging from those with severe limitations and injuries, to those who are extremely athletic.
+Lessons are designed to work within each student's ability.
+The Feldenrkais method can help people of all ages and levels, ranging from those with severe limitations and injuries, to those who are extremely athletic.

 "My body feels enlightened!"